MichaelObasa/MichaelObasa/README.md

 **`DevOps Engineer | Cloud Automation | CI/CD | IaC | Building Cool Products That People Want`**

 I'm a DevOps Engineer and builder focused on cloud automation, infrastructure as code, AI and continuous delivery.
 I build real-world projects that help sharpen my skills while serving as examples for others on a similar path.
-I have a growing interest in Machine Learning and how it applies to DevOps (MlOps).
+I have a growing interest in Machine Learning and how it applies to DevOps and building great AI powered companies.
+(MLOps).

 ---